Restart of services in St Luke’s church (updated 17 April 2021)

 - Our regular Sunday 10.30am morning service using Zoom* continues for parishioners with internet access.

 - Our short Zoom*services of Morning Prayer on Monday to Wednesday mornings (9am), and Prayer Meeting on Thursday morning (9.30am) also continue.

 - Funeral services continue to be limited to a maximum of 30 mourners

 - From April 12th, up to 15 people may now attend at weddings.

-Anyone entering the church for any purpose must observe the necessary wearing of a face covering, hand sanitisation, 2-metre social distancing and compliance with track-and-trace recording.
+- Everyone entering the church for any purpose must still observe the current COVID-19 restrictions on the notices in church, including wearing a face covering, hand sanitisation, 2-metre social distancing and compliance with track-and-trace recording.

 *Note: joining details for our Zoom sessions have been circulated to those on our email list.
 Please contact firstname.lastname@example.org with your phone number if you are local to St Luke’s and would like to join in.